 |1||Click to hide or show the filter panel.
 Hiding the panel gives you more room for viewing assets in the content area.|

 |2||Select the repository to use from the drop-down list next to the filter icon.|

 |3||Search for assets using tags or keywords.
 If smart content is enabled on the repository, after you enter a search term, you'll see recommended keywords under the search box.
 Click a keyword to add it to your search.|

 |5||Filter by collection, channel (asset repositories only), or by language (asset repositories only).
 If you choose a specific collection, for example, you will see only those content items and digital assets that are in that collection.
 If you leave these options set to All, you’ll see all the assets in the repository you chose to use.
-If a content item is translated into multiple languages, one item is considered the “master” and the other translated versions are considered secondary.
+If an asset in an asset repository is translated into multiple languages, one asset is considered the “master” and the other translated versions are considered secondary.
 When you filter for a specific language, an asset may be returned in your results that doesn’t appear to be in that language.
 However, there may be a secondary version in that language.|

-You can list the assets in your view by name, relevance, or by the last date they were updated.
+|12||You can sort the assets in your view by relevance, name, or by the last date they were updated.
 You can also toggle between grid view (), table view (), and performance view ().|

-|13||If the asset is a content item, it might be translated.
+|13||If the asset is a content item, it might be translated (asset repositories only).
 A list of translated versions is shown when you select the drop-down arrow next to the translation notation on the content item tile.
 To view all the languages associated with an item, select the item and click Languages.
-A new slide-out panel opens, showing you the translated versions of that asset.|
+A slide-out panel opens, showing you the translated versions of that asset.|